- Search The Registry

 He also received a Tony nomination for his starring role in Broadway's "Lost in the Stars."
 His other characters include Crown in "Porgy and Bess" (1959 film version), Stephen Kumalo in "Lost in the Stars" (stage version and 1974 film version) — nominated for a Tony Award, Lieutenant Hatcher in the film "Soylent Green," Darth Vader in the Star Wars radio series, Fleet Admiral Cartwright in "Star Trek IV: The Voyage Home and Star Trek VI," "The Undiscovered Country," Lucius Fox in "Batman: The Animated Series," Joseph Sisko, Benjamin Sisko's father, in "Star Trek: Deep Space Nine."

-As an actor he was probably best known for the role of Tom Robinson in the 1962 film "To Kill a Mockingbird," the Black man unjustly convicted of raping a white girl.
-Brock Peters died from pancreatic cancer on August 23, 2005, at the age of 78.
+As an actor, he was probably best known for the role of Tom Robinson in the 1962 film "To Kill a Mockingbird," the Black man unjustly convicted of raping a white girl.
+Brock Peters died from pancreatic cancer on August 23, 2005, at 78.

 Academy of Motion Picture Arts and Sciences